Southeast Missouri State University’s Academic Policies outlines the admissions process and academic procedures to be adopted campus-wide.

 Deadline for Refund

 Students who cancel enrollment before the semester begins are eligible for a refund of 100 percent of any incidental fees that they have paid.
-Students who withdraw from classes after the semester begins are eligible for a refund of incidental fees based on the sliding scale available through Student Financial Services, Academic Hall, first level.
+Students who withdraw from classes after the semester begins are eligible for a refund of incidental fees based on the sliding scale available through Student Financial Services, Academic Hall, 1st level.

 Deadline for Withdrawing Without Penalty